 The Ringling and Salvador Dalí Museum: Admire stunning masterpieces

 Situated in Sarasote, the Ringling Museum of Art (www.ringling.org) is a major attraction with stunning masterpieces, classical sculptures and a fine contemporary art collection.
 The Salvador Dalí Museum (www.salvador-dali.org), located in St. Petersburg, contains the world's largest collection of works by famous Spanish surrealist Salvador Dalí.

 Experience thilling themed rides at Universal Orlando Resort (www.universalorlando.com) such as Revenge of the Mummy and The Simpsons Ride.
 Go on a magical adventure in the Wizarding World of Harry Potter.

 Walt Disney World Resort

-Catch an air show at Wings Over Miami (www.wingsovermiami.com), a museum with an extensive collection of military and classic aircraft on display.
+Those interested in aviation should visit Wings Over Miami (www.wingsovermiami.com).
+The museum has an extensive collection of classic and military aircraft on display.